alazaroc/blog-web-code/_posts/2023-10-24-challenge-data-certification-in-30-days.md

 If you are here, it's likely because you're eager to obtain the certification, or perhaps you're curious about the insights I've shared in this guide!

-In either case, rest assured that this guide is a firsthand account of my successful journey to achieve the AWS Certified Data Analytics Specialty certification.
+In either case, rest assured that this guide is a first-hand account of my successful journey to achieve the AWS Certified Data Analytics Specialty certification.
 I conquered the exam on `October 15th`.

 If I could do it, you certainly can too.

-I didn't have experience in data analytics (not enough) and neither specific knowledge, but I wanted to prepare the certification because I wanted to get more knowledge in this area.
+I didn't have experience in data analytics (not enough) and no specific knowledge, but I wanted to prepare for the certification because I wanted to get more knowledge in this area.
 I am a Cloud & Solutions Architect who wanted to know how to design, build, secure, and maintain analytics solutions using AWS tools and services.
 However, this `certification is not easy` and I had to dedicate a lot of hours to be prepared to pass the exam.

 > I will use in this article `[30 days]` to prepare the certification's journey.
 However, remember, <kbd>everyone's learning pace is different</kbd>.
 Adjust the suggested plan based on your comfort level and progress.
 You could need more or less than 30 days.
 {: .prompt-warning }